abhishek-dangol/Shiny_Twitter_Sentiment_Analysis/README.md

 ## Here is the link to the live application
 https://abhishek-dangol.shinyapps.io/Shiny_Twitter_Analysis/

 Enter any twitter hashtag, word or phrase in the search bar.
-The app will display a sentiment graph based on the NRC sentiment analysis.
+The app will display a sentiment graph based on the a("NRC", href="http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm" sentiment analysis.

 ## ERRORS: